uditmahato/wheel_rotation/README.md

 - **Wheel Spinning Mechanism:** Users can spin the virtual wheel by clicking a button, and the outcome determines the prize they receive.
 - **Variety of Prizes:** The game offers a range of prizes, including mugs, pens, notebooks, t-shirts, and stickers.
 - **Audio Effects:** Sound effects enhance the gaming experience, providing feedback and immersion.
-- **Remote Database Connectivity:** PHP and MySQL are used to store and retrieve prize data from a remote database.
+- **Remote Database Connectivity:** PHP and MySQL are used to store user data.
 - **Responsive Design:** The game is designed to work seamlessly across various devices and screen sizes.

 ## Technologies Used